juste-k/Getting-and-Cleaning-Data/CodeBook.md

  2. Extracts only the measurements on the mean and standard deviation for each measurement.
 For the column of `x`, only those measurements are extracted, which have mean or std in their names.

  3. Uses descriptive activity names to name the activities in the data set.
+All numbers of `y` column are replaced with corresponding activity taken from the second column of `activity_labels.txt`.

+ 4. Appropriately labels the data set with descriptive variable names. `y` column is renamed.

+ 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+Writes out the data set to `tidy_data.txt`.